 We really loved working with Reeps!
 His approach to the project really matched our own, and it made the whole process a lot of fun.
 Reeps recorded a number of different banks of samples which were loaded onto Ableton Live.
 Each of these were then mapped onto a trigger on the playground.
 For the triggers, we used Electric Paint, screen printed onto paper tiles, covered by protective acrylic.
 As clambered over the or slid down the slide, they would touch the triggers, and set off the sounds.
 Reeps One also did a number of live performances with these pre-recorded sounds creating unique tracks harmonising with himself.

 You managed to screen print some really beautiful graphics with Electric Paint.
 Why did you choose these designs, and did you encounter any obstacles when making such large sensors?

-The design of the sensors was a result of both aesthetic and functional constraints.
-After a number of consultations with Matt at Bare Conductive, and experimenting with the paint, we realised that a matrix style pattern would give much better sensitivity at this size rather than a more solid design.
-This provided an opportunity to really explore this aesthetically too.
+The of the sensors was a result of both aesthetic and functional constraints with the .
+After a number of consultations with Matt at Bare Conductive, and experimenting with the paint, we realised that a matrix style pattern would give much better sensitivity at this size rather than a more solid .
+This provided an opportunity to really explore the of the sensors too.
 We took inspiration from both musical score sheets, and circuit boards to arrive at the patterns of the sensors.